mtiutiu/Coding_Playground/sensors_network/project/esp8266_mqtt/lib/WiFiManager/README.md

 ```
 See example for a more complex version.
 [OnDemandConfigPortal](https://github.com/tzapu/WiFiManager/tree/master/examples/OnDemandConfigPortal)

+#### Exiting from the Configuration Portal
+Normally, once entered, the configuration portal will continue to loop until WiFi credentials have been successfully entered or a timeout is reached.
+If you'd prefer to exit without joining a WiFi network, say becuase you're going to put the ESP into AP mode, then press the "Exit" button
+on the main webpage.
+If started via `autoConnect` or `startConfigPortal` then it will return `false (portalAbortResult)`

 #### Custom Parameters
 You can use WiFiManager to collect more parameters than just SSID and password.
 This could be helpful for configuring stuff like MQTT host and port, [blynk](http://www.blynk.cc) or [emoncms](http://emoncms.org) tokens, just to name a few.